CA Technologies: 1980s

 Computer Associates had an IPO in 1981 that garnered the company a modest $3.2 million.
 Its stock traded on the NASDAQ using the stock symbol "CASI".

 The first significant acquisition in CA's history took place in 1982, when it merged with Capex Corporation, resulting in a 50 percent increase in CA's revenues.
 Both CA and Capex made software products for the IBM mainframe, but while by CA's own marketing statements CA had visibility and success in software products for IBM's DOS mainframe operating system, potential customers did not think CA was strong in products for the IBM OS mainframe operating system.
-In constrast, this was an area where Capex had established itself.
+In contrast, this was an area where Capex had established itself.

 The acquisition of Capex was generally viewed as having been successful.
 It was the start of what was to become a buying spree for Computer Associates over the next several years.
+The company specialized in going after third-party mainframe software.

+By 1986, Computer Associates had moved its headquarters again, to Garden City.
+They would come to be situated in five other buildings within Nassau County as well.
+Revenue that year was $265 million, with income of more than $30 million.
+Estimated personal computer software revenue was between $60 to $70 million.

 CA's strategy for growth reached a new level with its deal for Uccel in 1987, which valued at $800 million was an order of magnitude larger than any of its previous acquisitions.
+Uccel was a new name for UCC, which Haefner had gained control of from Wyly in 1976 and which had undergone ups and downs in the years since.
 Of Uccel's existing staff of 1,200 people, 550 were let go; this kind of harsh post-acquisition reduction measure was typical for the company and became a part of CA's public image.
+Haefner became Computer Associates' largest individual shareholder, with a stake that comprised about 25 percent of the company.

 In 1987, CA's stock began trading on the New York Stock Exchange using the ticker symbol "CA".
 In 1988, the company purchased the principal software product of Consco.

 As the decade ended, CA became the first software company after Microsoft to exceed $1 billion in sales.

+Information Week listed Computer Associates ahead of Microsoft in a 1990 roundup titled "Software's Heavy Hitters."